TOPdesk/i18n-puzzles/puzzle4/README.md

 * From Paris to Adelaide, the trip appears to take 29:27 hours (note that we're arriving the next day).
 Adelaide is 9:30 hours ahead (note that Australia is enjoying daylight savings time in this season), so the trip takes 19:57 hours or 1197 minutes
 * From Adelaide to Buenos Aires, we appear to arrive 44 minutes before we depart, but Buenos Aires is 13:30 hours behind Adelaide.
 So the travel time is 12:46 hours or 766 minutes.
 * Toronto is actually 2 hours behind Buenos Aires.
 So our apparent trip of 8:37 hours actually takes 10:37 hours or 637 minutes.
 * The return to London appears to take 12:04 hours, but London is 4 hours ahead.
 So the trip actually takes 8:04 hours or 484 minutes.
-Note that Toronto just entered daylight savings time in the night of March 8 2020.
+Note that Toronto just entered daylight savings time in the morning of March 8 2020.

 The sum of travel time in minutes is then 3143 minutes, so `3143` would be the answer to the test-input.